patricksavalle/slim-request-params/README.md

     {<name>:<regex>},<optional_default_value>

-Missing parameters are set to the given default. 'null' or 'NULL' as default will be translated into a real null-value.
+Missing parameters are set to the given default.

+Explicitely setting a value to null:

+    /someurl?value1  (not: /someurl?value1=)

 Extra parameters generate an error unless the wildcard parameter is used: `{*}` in which case the extra parameters are passed without validation.